wyoung556/node-web-bootstrap/README.md

 # node-web

-This is a basic Node web app that has jQuery and Bootstrap dependencies.
-This app includes a basic jQuery DOM manipulation and you'll also notice that the font of the div has changed due to the addition of Bootstrap.
+This is a basic Node web app that has a Bootstrap dependency.
+You'll also notice that the font of the div has changed due to the addition of Bootstrap.

 In order to run the project, you must have node installed.